Selling a Rental Property: A Guide for Investors

 They’ll leave you feeling short-changed at the closing table.

-The key is finding a listing agent with the right experience and skills to navigate the unique challenges of selling a rental property.
+The key is finding a listing agent with the right experience and skills to navigate the unique challenges of selling a property that has been occupied by tenants.

 Here’s what to look for…